Azathothas/Stars/README.md

 - [ido50/Svsh](https://github.com/ido50/Svsh) – Process supervision shell for daemontools, perp, s6 and runit
 - [kost/dvcs-ripper](https://github.com/kost/dvcs-ripper) – Rip web accessible (distributed) version control systems: SVN/GIT/HG...
 - [pmqs/zipdetails](https://github.com/pmqs/zipdetails) – zipdetails - Display details about the internal structure of Zip files.
+- [pstray/rename](https://github.com/pstray/rename) – Rename renames the filenames supplied according to the rule specified as the first argument.
+The argument is a Perl expression which is expected to modify the $_ string for at least some of the filenames specified.
 - [sitaramc/gitolite](https://github.com/sitaramc/gitolite) – Hosting git repositories -- Gitolite allows you to setup git hosting on a central server, with very fine-grained access control and many (many!) more powerful features.

 <div id="powershell"></div>